Now Reading

 5. in your opinion, are there external and internal indicators of success and if so, what would they be for you?

-Of course, I am also a person who measures success somewhere in terms of financial results.
+Of course, I am also a person who measures success in terms of financial results.
 But I also know that there is much more to success and that this cannot simply be offset with money.
 I feel successful when I can bring projects and ideas to life and see them take shape.

 You not only started your own business, but also ventured abroad (in this case to Los Angeles).
 Looking back, how can we imagine your start in America?